Pozzetto massacre: Motive

 Early theories, circulated by newspapers, focused on Delgado's alleged military service, suggesting that the massacre was a result of post-traumatic stress disorder.
 He and other mass murderers were called "Rambos" by the press, with Delgado commonly being compared to the American perpetrators of the San Ysidro McDonald's massacre and Dallas nightclub shooting in 1984, which the Colombian press inaccurately described as also being alleged Vietnam veterans.
 There was also a heavy focus on Delgado's familial background regarding his negative relationship with his mother and psychological trauma from witnessing his father's suicide.

 According to himself, Delgado was no longer able to develop friendships in Colombia, for which he blamed his mother.
-As the years went by, he grew more and more resentful of her, calling her only "this lady" ("esa señora").
+As the years went by, he grew more and more resentful of her, calling her only "that lady" ("esa señora").
 In the months leading up to the shooting, Delgado also got into several arguments with neighbours because they heard him beating his mother and locking her in a bathroom for hours.
 Conversely, neighbours of Rita Morales recalled that she treated her children, including Campo Elías, with a "caring, affectionate attitude", while her son behaved increasingly more aggressive following his return from the United States.
 Additionally, Nora Beccera and her daughter had once lived directly below the Delgados and maintained a good relationship with Rita Morales, due to which criminal psychologist Edwin Olaya suggested that Delgado killed the two because he "associated [Nora and Claudia] with his mother".

 Olaya states that Delgado may have held some misogynistic traits, but that he was more likely influenced by an overall hatred for Colombian society and the disorganised state of the largely corrupt government, whether led by the Liberal or Conservative parties, and its failure to combat FARC guerrillas in the Colombian conflict.